 Having a baby but want to keep the baby stuff to a minimum?
 I got you!
-After having three babies in 4 years, I have learned that babies don't need much!
+After having four babies in 5 years, I have learned that babies don't need much!

 With that said, every baby and every family has different needs.
 If you are interested in what other parents deemed necessary, here is a poll where over 500 parents voted on what they thought were absolute must-haves when it comes to baby.

 I also conducted another poll with the same group asking if expensive baby items were really worth the price.
 Read here to see the results!

 Please keep in mind the list below is based on my experience and my experience alone.
 Just one mama sharing her must-have items to another, hoping that it is helpful in some way!